Hybrid bounds for the sup-norm of automorphic forms in higher rank: Introduction

 Generalising Theorem \ref{thm-eichler} to handle any type of orders only requires improving the counting argument in the volume aspect.
 The uniform counting argument in the spectral aspect, given in Section \ref{sec-spec-count}, is valid for any orders, at least in odd degree.

+The following discussion of the methods applies generally to all three theorems stated above.
 As usual in the treatment of the sup-norm problem, the argument starts with an amplified pretrace formula.
 We embed the form $\phi$ into a basis of Hecke-Maaß forms $(\phi_j)$ for $L^2(\mathcal{O}^1 \backslash \mathfrak{h}^p)$ and we spectrally expand an automorphic kernel with respect to this basis.
 This leads to an equality between a weighted sum (the spectral side) of the form

 and a sum over elements in sets constructed from the group $\mathcal{O}^1$ (the geometric side).

 To choose an amplifier essentially means to find suitable non-negative weights $A_j$ so that the contribution of $\phi$ is large and that of the other forms is little, hopefully negligible.
 These are constructed using Hecke eigenvalues.
 This is a problem in analysis and combinatorics (or real and $p$-adic analysis), and was solved for example in \cite{BM4} for the groups $\operatorname{PGL}_n(\mathbb{R})$.
 Restricting to unramified places, we are also able to use the amplifier of Blomer and Maga.